daos-stack/daos/doc/admin/deployment.md

 All namespaces are disabled and destroyed.
 SCM regions are removed by resetting modules into "MemoryMode" through resource allocations.

-Note, undefined behaviour may result if the namespaces/pmem kernel devices are mounted prior to running reset (as per the printed warning).
+Note that undefined behavior may result if the namespaces/pmem kernel devices are mounted prior to running reset (as per the printed warning).

-Subsequent reboot is required in order for BIOS to read the new resource allocations.
+A subsequent reboot is required for BIOS to read the new resource allocations.

 Example output when resetting SCM modules: